Okay, listen: we’ve been here multiple times already, but never actually discussed it in detail.

 We could go on with the list, but I guess you see the point.
-Approval workflow is present everywhere from homework check at school to sprint tasks coordination at a huge enterprise.
+The content approval workflow is present everywhere from homework checks at school to sprint tasks coordination at a huge enterprise.
 The question is: how to make your approval process better?

 Top 6 Ways To Improve Your Review and Approval Process

 Make a Schedule Beforehand